 For a list of Kansas economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

-- Designed to spur economic development in and expand job growth in 73 key counties around the state.
+Rural Opportunity Zones (ROZ): Designed to spur economic development in and expand job growth in 77 key counties around the state.
 The program has two main incentives:

 - Student loan forgiveness of up to $3,000 per year ($15,000 maximum benefit) for individuals who graduate from an accredited post-secondary institution and move to a ROZ county.
 The student loan forgiveness portion of the program is a county-state partnership, and counties must opt in to participate.

-- Kansas ranks 9th lowest in the U.S. for worker compensation rates.
+Workers’ Compensation: Kansas ranks 11th lowest in the U.S. for worker compensation rates.

 - For infrastructure, funding is available for water lines, sewer lines, roads, rail spurs and pre-treatment facilities.
 Infrastructure funding requires that a quarter of the funds be paid back over a 10-year period at a rate of 0%.
 Funding requires the creation or retention of one full-time job per $35,000 of CDBG assistance up to the maximum of $750,000.
 At least 51% of the jobs created or retained must be held by individuals, who at the time of hire, meet HUD’s low and moderate income test, which is based on median family income in the county in which the project is located.